Lavie Water Project – Togo

 3) Return to Lavie with materials (1 day)

-4) Announcements and mobilization of community, by district.
+4) Announcements and mobilization of the community, by the district.
 Community Development Committee will execute this (1 day)

 6) Transport of materials from the village up to the dam.
 Various members of the community (1 day)